-As networks continue to grow in importance throughout the technical world, and GENI commands a large fraction of CISE's attention, alternative theoretical-research agendas in networking will be put forth.
+As networks continue to grow in importance throughout the technical world, alternative theoretical-research agendas in networking will be put forth.
 In particular, approaches that are distinctly less algorithmic will be pursued.
-The challenge for Computer-Science researchers interested in pursuing the ToNC vision that we have presented will be to embrace the ideas of these other communities when appropriate, to resist embracing them simply in order to get funding, and to compete successfully with alternative "network-theory" visions by effectively articulating the naturalness of an algorithmic approach.
+The challenge for Computer-Science researchers interested in pursuing the ToNC vision that we have presented will be to embrace the ideas of these other communities when appropriate, to resist embracing them simply in order to get funding, and to compete successfully with alternative "networktheory" visions by effectively articulating the naturalness of an algorithmic approach.